akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The fight was over.

 Godfrey looked up to locate Beatrice.
-In that moment, Sir Guy's good hand reached for the dagger at his belt.
+In that moment, Sir Guy’s good hand reached for the dagger at his belt.

 Beatrice saw it.
 Godfrey did not, looking alarmed as Beatrice came towards him swinging a candlestick.

-The brass connected with a solid thud into Sir Guy's shoulder.
+The brass connected with a solid thud into Sir Guy’s shoulder.
 He cried out, his arm going limp, the dagger falling from his grip.

 He staggered, off balance, and she kicked the blade away.